RuijieYin/ranktreeEnsemble/README.md

 Ruijie Yin (ruijieyin428@gmail.com), Chen Ye (cxy364@miami.edu) and Min Lu (m.lu6@umiami.edu)

 ## Reference
-Min Lu, Ruijie Yin and Steven X. Chen.
+Lu M. Yin R. and Chen X.S.
 Ensemble Methods of Rank-Based Trees for Single Sample Classification with Gene Expression Profiles.
-To appear: Journal of Translational Medicine
+Journal of Translational Medicine.
+22, 140 (2024). https://doi.org/10.1186/s12967-024-04940-2

 #### Description
 Fast computing an ensemble of rank-based trees via boosting or random forest on binary and multi-class problems.
 It converts continuous gene expression profiles into ranked gene pairs, for which the variable importance indices are computed and adopted for dimension reduction.
 Decision rules can be extracted from trees.